NZSCA Recognition Awards

 About the Awards

-The NZSCA would like to recognize and acknowledge the individuals within New Zealand that give back to the industry, without these individuals we would not be where we are today.
+The NZSCA would like to recognize and acknowledge the individuals within New Zealand who give back to the industry.
+Without these individuals, we would not be where we are today.

-Since 2009, we have been celebrating the people dedicated to improving our industry, collaborating across companies, and countries, and in the pursuit of improving the value of what’s in that cup.
+Since 2009, we have been celebrating the people dedicated to improving our industry, collaborating across companies, and countries, and in the pursuit of increasing the value of what’s in that cup.

 For individuals who have distinguished themselves in terms of making a significant contribution to the New Zealand specialty coffee industry.
 NZSCA lifetime membership is awarded to people who have served the coffee industry in New Zealand or brought distinction to it over and above the normal course of their job.